clintonboys/clintonboys.com/content/projects/israeli-constituencies/index.md

 : Statistical areas: 3187.\nStatistical areas with no polling place: 2232
 ```

 There are 955 "statistical areas" without a single polling place inside.
 These areas are presumably unsettled.
 Again, note also most of the West Bank polling places are not in statistical areas.

-## Clustering statistical areas into electorates

-Our next task is to create 120 electorates.
-I want to do this by creating 120 electorates of roughly equal population by combining statistical areas together.
-I hadn't really thought about it, but when I started thinking about how to implement this and researching stuff online, I pretty soon realised that this is exactly how actual electoral districts are drawn up in countries that have them, and there is quite a large body of research into this interesting and difficult problem.

-I found quite a lot of papers on this topic, and decided to implement one of them for this project.
+Below is a histogram of statistical areas by population, and a random sample of ten of them.
+You can see many have 0 population.

 ![Statistical areas by population](population_by_area_hist.png)